tursiops/omrails/README.md

 == README

-My comments are here: jaap
+My comments are here: jaap steenis
+Date 4 January 2016

 This README would normally document whatever steps are necessary to get the application up and running.